 This last month has been very chaotic.
 The big move that has been looming on the horizon for what feels like ages now has finally happened.
-Will and I put the cats in their carriers, loaded them up in our cars, and proceeded to drive, quite literally, across the country from Florida to Washington.
+Will and I put the cats in their carriers, loaded them up in our cars, and proceeded to drive, quite literally, across the country from Florida to the Pacific Northwest.
 It took 5 days, 14 states, and 3200ish miles, but we’re finally here, in the great cold white north.
 It even snowed a couple of days after we got here!
 We are so not in the South anymore 🙂

 The trip itself was a pretty amazing experience.
 I haven’t visited many states, only about a handful, but during this trip we drove through 14 of them.
 I loved seeing the unique and sometimes snowy landscapes of Colorado, the crisp blue sky and hills of Wyoming, the pretty mountains of Utah, the rolling hills of Oregon, and the fall landscape of greens, yellows, and reds on the trees and great white-tipped mountains of Washington.